ansys/pymapdl/doc/source/getting_started/learning.rst

   These are versions valid during a year and with limited capabilities regarding number of nodes, elements, etc.

-.. jinja:: pdf_guide
+.. jinja:: cheat_sheet

-  - View and download :download:`PyMAPDL cheatsheet <https://mapdl.docs.ansys.com/version/{{ version }}/_static/cheatsheet.pdf>` to help
+  - View and download :download:`PyMAPDL cheatsheet <https://mapdl.docs.ansys.com/version/{{ version }}/_static/cheatsheet.pdf>`
-    you to learn PyMAPDL.
+    to help you to learn PyMAPDL.

 - Visit :ref:`ref_examples` to learn how PyMAPDL can be used to solve different real problems.

 Courses